Param-Harrison/ebook-writer/books/ai-simulation.md

   * **What It Is:** This is the core "actor" in our system.
 Each "Digital Agent" is a simulated human with a unique personality, background, and set of beliefs.
 They are the ones who will test our products, react to our ads, and participate in our focus groups.

-  * **Why We Need It:** These are the agents who make our simulations real.
+  * **Why we need it:** These are the agents who make our simulations real.
 Without them, we have an empty simulation.
 They embody the personas that react to ads, test products, and participate in discussions.
 Each agent contains a persona specification (who they are), mental state (current emotions, goals, context), and memory interface.

-  * **How It Works:** When an agent receives input, it retrieves relevant memories (both recent events and long-term knowledge), combines this with its persona and current mental state, sends everything to the action engine for LLM-based response generation, then stores the interaction in memory.
+  * **How it works:** When an agent receives input, it retrieves relevant memories (both recent events and long-term knowledge), combines this with its persona and current mental state, sends everything to the action engine for LLM-based response generation, then stores the interaction in memory.
 The agent can change context, make other agents accessible for communication, and generate actions in response to stimuli.

-  * **Key Features to Build:**
+  * **Key features to build:**

     1.  **A "Persona Card":** A simple data file (like JSON) that defines *who* this person is: their age, job, personality traits (Big Five), preferences, beliefs, behaviors, long-term goals, and communication style.
 This is their static "DNA."